JovanMoolah/GesturetoSpeech/README.md

 # User-Interface
 ![image](https://github.com/user-attachments/assets/2508ddc6-059e-4678-bf4c-a2b78a654e41)

 Stream can be started and stopped at anything time.
-After changing stream source, stop and restart stream.

 Rate, pitch and volume controls the rate of speech, the pitch of the voice and volume of the voice.